-- a) Groundwater monitoring results indicate road salt effects at some up-gradient groundwater monitoring locations (5-96, 8-96, 18b-14, 19b-08, 20b-08, 23b-12).
+- a) Groundwater monitoring results indicate road salt effects at some up-gradient groundwater monitoring locations (5-96, 14b-01, 19b-08, 20b-08, 23b-12).
 These are related to off-site winter road salting of the adjacent major roadways.
 Road salt effects are detected in some on-site downgradient groundwater monitors (6b-96, 7-96, 11b-00, 13b-01, 15b-01, 17b-08, 19b-08).
-Monitors 5 96, 6b-96, 14b-01, 17b-08 and 19b-08 exceeded ODWS for sodium and/or chloride in 2017 as a result of road salt effects.
-There were no apparent leachate impacts observed in the groundwater at the site boundary. - b) There were exceedances of the sodium and chloride ODWS in December 2017 at monitor 15b-08, which may be related to PDO area original construction and final regrading activities.
-The June 2017, sodium and chloride concentrations at 15b-08 declined to concentrations similar to historic though they again increased in December 2017.

-- c) There were no exceedances of the nitrate ODWS in 2017.
+Monitors 5 96, 7-96, 14b-01 and 15b-01 exceeded ODWS for sodium and/or chloride in 2018 as a result of road salt effects.
+There were no apparent leachate impacts observed in the groundwater at the site boundary. - b) Monitor 15a-08 exceeded the chloride ODWS in June 2018, which may be related to PDO area construction and subsequent regrading activities. - c) There were no exceedances of the nitrate ODWS in 2018.
 Historically, elevated nitrate concentrations were prevalent across the site at all locations prior to development of the site.
-Nitrate concentrations have decreased, in some case significantly, over the years from the historical highs observed prior to the commencements the WRIC but are still found to be elevated. - d) Exceedances of the iron ODWS occurred at many of the monitoring locations during the December 2011 and were also noted in 2017.
+Nitrate concentrations have decreased, in some case significantly, over the years from the historical highs observed prior to the commencements the WRIC but are still found to be elevated. - d) Exceedances of the iron ODWS occurred at many of the monitoring locations during the December 2011 and also continue to be noted in 2018.
 The highly elevated iron concentrations at 18b-14 are considered to be due to the residual effects of drilling mud used during installation of these monitors.
 The cause of the overall increase in iron concentrations is unknown.
 These elevated iron concentrations will continue to be investigated further in future monitoring events.
-Aside from the sodium, chloride and iron exceedances discussed above, there were no other exceedances of the Ontario Drinking Water Standards in 2017 for the groundwater monitors sampled for the site monitoring programs. - e) The 2017 organic sampling showed that there were detections of bis(2-ethylhexyl) Phthalate (DEHP), naphthalene, bromodichloromethane, chloroform, toluene, m- and p-xylene, dibromochloromethane, benzene, phenols, m- and p-cresol, o-cresol, total xylene and n-nitrosodiphenylamine at some of the on-site monitors.
-However, based on the historic detections of occasional low levels of VOC throughout the site in both upgradient and downgradient monitors, the 2017 VOC detections are not considered to be related to site operations.
-There are no sources of VOCs on the WRIC or Transfer station property as waste is handled within the covered buildings, truck boxes are covered when outside (preventing contact between the waste and precipitation) and no waste processing occurs on-site. - f) A Guideline B-7 assessment for the overburden and the bedrock was completed for monitoring nest 22-11, located along the western property boundary.
-The June 2017 iron concentration and December 2017 chloride concentration at 22b-11 exceeded Guideline B-7 limits.
-The iron concentrations at 22a-11 exceeded Guideline B7 limits during both 2017 monitoring events.
+Aside from the sodium, chloride and iron exceedances discussed above, there were no other exceedances of the Ontario Drinking Water Standards in 2018 for the groundwater monitors sampled for the site monitoring programs. - e) The 2018 organic sampling showed that there were detections of 2,4,6-Trichlorophenol, bis(2-ethylhexyl) Phthalate (DEHP), 2,4-Dichlorophenol, 2,6-Dichlorophenol, 2-Chlorophenol, bromodichloromethane, chloroform, toluene, dibromochloromethane, benzene, m- and p-xylenes and phenols at some of the on-site monitors.
+However, based on the historic detections of occasional low levels of VOC throughout the site in both upgradient and downgradient monitors, the 2018 VOC detections are not considered to be related to site operations.
+There are no sources of VOCs on the WRIC or Transfer station property as waste is handled within the covered buildings, truck boxes are covered when outside (preventing contact between the waste and precipitation) and no waste processing occurs on-site.

+- f) Guideline B-7 assessment for the overburden and the bedrock was completed for monitoring nest 22-11, located along the western property boundary.
+The iron concentration at monitor 22a-11 exceeded Guideline B-7 limits during both 2018 monitoring event.
 As previously discussed, iron concentrations at some of the monitor locations have been unusually high since the December 2011 monitoring event.
-These elevated concentrations decreased at 22a-11 during 2012 but have been variable since then.
 The elevated iron concentrations occurred in both upgradient and downgradient monitors and therefore, do not appear to be related to site operations.
-The elevated chloride at 22b-11 may be a result of road salt impacts.
-The elevated iron concentrations occurred in both upgradient and downgradient monitors and therefore, do not appear to be related to site operations. - g) No observable effects were detected in the shallow outwash water quality related to site operations.
+Monitor 22b-11 (in the outwash) was in compliance with Guideline B-7 limits in 2018. - g) No observable effects were detected in the shallow outwash water quality related to site operations.
 Similarly, no effects related to site operation were observed in the bedrock.
 Further, no effects related to site operations was observed at the downgradient site boundary.